magikid/librarius/README.md

 Spring 2019 Ruby CodeLouisville class.
 We'll be working on it week-by-week until we have a complete project.

+## Catch Up

+If you miss a week and aren't sure what we did, check the CHANGELOG.md file.
+I'll be documenting what we did each week there.
+In addition, you can checkout that week's work to see the code that we wrote.

 ## Installation

 To install, clone this repo and run bundle install inside the project folder to